nativescript-community/ui-collectionview/README.md

 `tns plugin add nativescript-grid-view`

-This command automatically installs the necessary files, as well as stores nativescript-flashlight as a dependency in your project's package.json file.
+This command automatically installs the necessary files, as well as stores nativescript-grid-view as a dependency in your project's package.json file.

 ## Usage
 You need to add `xmlns:gv="nativescript-grid-view"` to your page tag, and then simply use `<gv:GridView/>` in order to add the widget to your page.
 Use `<gv:Gridview.itemTemplate/>` to specify the template for each cell: